 Eastern Lake Garda

-The one and only Venice is directly south of Treviso and is one of the jewels of the Veneto with its lagoons, Grand Canal and spectacular architecture.
-Padova (Padua) is west of Venice and is another town with a beautiful historic center and interesting wine country in its province such as Colli Euganei.
+The one and only Venice is directly south of Treviso and is one of the jewels of the Veneto with its lagoons, Grand Canal, and spectacular architecture.
+Padova (Padua) is west of Venice and is another town with a beautiful historic center and exciting wine country in its province, such as Colli Euganei.
 Abano Terme is close to the vineyard-covered hills of Colli Euganei and is a natural spa town with some lovely historic hotels.
 The southern part of Veneto is where you will find the main town of Rovigo with its Renaissance architecture and the Po Delta, known for its huge natural reserve and bird watching (and located close to lovely Ferrara in neighboring Emilia Romagna).

 Appellations of the Veneto

-The Veneto is jam-packed with vineyards and is home to a multitude of appellations including: (DOCG) Bardolino Superiore, Recioto di Soave and Soave Superiore (both using the Garganega grape primarily), (DOC) Colli Euganei (making great Cabernet Franc and Merlot based wines), Bianco di Custoza (refreshing white wine made by the Riviera del Garda), Bardolino (made on the eastern shore of Lake Garda, mainly light reds and strong rosés made with the Valpolicella trio of grapes- Corvina, Rondinella, Molinara, and also Negrara and Rossignola), Lugana (aromatic whites by such flagship cellars as Ca dei Frati, near the shores of Garda’s Sirmione), Prosecco di Conegliano-Valdobbiadene (Glamorous bubbles made in some beautiful Villa estates such as Villa Sandi, Prosecco is also the main ingredient in the famed Bellini cocktail), and of course Valpolicella (known for its superb Amarone and Recioto wines).
+The Veneto is jam-packed with vineyards and is home to a multitude of appellations including (DOCG) Bardolino Superiore, Recioto di Soave and Soave Superiore (both using the Garganega grape primarily), (DOC) Colli Euganei (making great Cabernet Franc and Merlot-based wines), Bianco di Custoza (refreshing white wine made by the Riviera del Garda), Bardolino (made on the eastern shore of Lake Garda, mainly light reds and robust rosés made with the Valpolicella trio of grapes- Corvina, Rondinella, Molinara, and also Negrara and Rossignola), Lugana (aromatic whites by such flagship cellars as Ca dei Frati, near the shores of Garda’s Sirmione), Prosecco di Conegliano-Valdobbiadene (Glamorous bubbles made in some beautiful Villa estates such as Villa Sandi, Prosecco is also the main ingredient in the famed Bellini cocktail), and of course Valpolicella (known for its superb Amarone and Recioto wines).

 Other DOCs include Gambellara (historic wine region south of Vicenza making Garganega based Reciotos and Vin Santos, along with dry whites), Arcole (known for its sandy soils), Montello e Colli Asolani, Lison-Pramaggiore, Monti Lessini or Lessini (white, red and bubbly), Breganze (north of Vicenza), Merlara, Colli Berici (Tocai Rosso is an interesting local grape), Corti Benedettine del Padovano, Valdadige (confusingly this appellation is used by different regions and provinces- Verona in Veneto and Bolzano and Trento in Trentino-Alto Adige), Bagnoli di Sopra or Bagnoli, Riviera del Brenta, San Martino Della Battaglia, Colli di Conegliano, Garda, Vicenza and Vini del Piave (named after the Piave River).